Comparison with Other Tools¶

 From django-auto-prefetch (adding django-query-doctor)¶

 Keep django-auto-prefetch if it is working well for you.
-Add django-query-doctor to catch the issues auto-prefetch does not handle (M2M, duplicates, missing indexes, etc.):
+Add django-query-doctor to catch the issues auto-prefetch does not handle (M2M, reverse-FK, duplicates, missing indexes, etc.):

 MIDDLEWARE = [